initbiz/cumuluscore-plugin/UPGRADE.md

 # from v.1.x.x to v.2.0.0

+It is big.
+I know.
+It is funny in technology that after you create something it does not make sense after you work with it.
+This is exactly what happened to modules and some conventions we used in versions 1.x.x.
+Sorry about the amount of changes, but we hope our plugin will be much better and usable after the upgrade.

 ## Database changes
 In the beginning of Cumulus we did not know some October's and Laravel's conventions.
 While designing and developing Cumulus we used our own experience and ideas.
 During this time we get familiar with October's naming suggestions.
 As a consequence in version 2.0.0 we decided to change some names.